songlab-cal/CherryML/README.md

 The `cache_dir` is used to store intermediate computations for future runs.
 Caching is transparent to the user; just make sure to use a different `cache_dir` for different datasets.
 If not provided, a temporary directory will be used as the caching directory (in which case all intermediate data will be lost).

-If you have _not_ estimated trees and site rates already, CherryML will do that for you using FastTree.
-You can simply omit the `tree_dir` and `site_rates_dir` arguments and run:
+If you have _not_ estimated trees and site rates already, CherryML will do that for you using either FastTree or FastCherries.
+You can simply omit the `tree_dir` and `site_rates_dir` arguments and run.
+FastTree is used by default for backwards compatibility reasons.
+To use FastCherries - which is substantially faster - add `--tree_estimator FastCherries` to the command below:

 ```
 python -m cherryml \